mendix/docs/content/developerportal/deploy/private-cloud-technical-appendix-02.md

     {{% alert type="info" %}}`runtime-base` images are prebuilt Mendix Runtime images that contain a specific version of the Mendix Runtime and all of its dependencies (JRE, fonts)<br/>Internally, the app layer is appended by using the [crane append](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_append.md) operation{{% /alert %}}
 * push the resulting image to the image registry

 When the build pod successfully completes without errors, the container registry will contain an updated version of the app's image.
-The `Build` controller will then copy the `sourceURL` from the Pod to the `Build` CR's `status.sourceURL`.
-This way, the Mendix Operator knows which image is currently stored in the image registry.

-The `Build` CR's updated `status.sourceURL` will be transferred to the `MendixApp` CR's `status.sourceURL`, and every time this `status.sourceURL` is changed, the `Runtime` controller will restart the environment.
+The `Build` controller signals to the `MendixApp` CR that there is a new version of the app, and this change triggers the `Runtime` controller to restart the environment.

 If the build pod fails with an error, it is likely to be because of a configuration issue, and the `Build` controller will not try to run the build pod again.
 You will need to review the logs from the failed pod, resolve the underlying issue, and delete the build pod.
 Only then will the `Build` controller attempt to provision storage again.